jkeefe/jkeefe.github.io/family-projects/README.md

   Turns on an LED on for one second, then off for one second, repeatedly.

   Most Arduinos have an on-board LED you can control.
 On the Uno and Leonardo, it is attached to digital pin 13.
-If you're unsure what pin the on-board LED is connected to on your Arduino model, check the documentation at http://www.arduino.cc
+If you are unsure what pin the on-board LED is connected to on your Arduino model, check the documentation at http://www.arduino.cc